aivruu/repo-viewer/README.md

 ```

 ### Requirements
-- Java 17 or higher.
+- Java 21 or newer.

 ### Building
 This library use Gradle-Kotlin for project.